-Patellofemoral Pain Treatment
+Patellofemoral Pain Syndrome Surgeon

 Are you an athlete who participates in sports that involve running, jumping or quick stopping?
 If so, you may be at risk of developing patellofemoral pain syndrome or “runner’s knee” also called “jumper’s knee.”
 Symptoms include pain in the front of the knee and around the kneecap.
 Patellofemoral pain syndrome treatment specialist, Dr. Jervis Yau provides diagnosis and both surgical and nonsurgical treatment options for patients in Santa Barbara who are suffering from kneecap pain.
 Contact Dr. Yau’s team today!